KecenYao/NYUForum/README.md

     * I'm going to be using passport to achive user authentication.
     * My forum will have a login page where users can login with their username and password.
 If the user is not registered, they can register a new account.

-* (5 points) Automated functional testing for all of my routes using Selenium
+* (5 points) Automated functional testing for all of my routes using Selenium/headless chrome
     * this will be used to test the functionality of my app
     * I will be using Selenium to test the functionality of my app.
-I will be testing the login, register, create post, edit post, delete post, comment on post, search post, etc.
+I will be testing the login/logout function using 4 test.

 ## [Link to Main Project File](app.mjs)